qt/qtwebengine-chromium/chromium/media/mojo/README.md

 In some cases the media component is set to work with a specific CDM.
-For example, on Android, MediaCodec-based decoders (e.g. `MediaCodecAudioDecoder` and `AndroidVideoDecodeAccelerator`) can only use MediaDrm-based CDM via `MediaDrmBridgeCdmContext`.
+For example, on Android, MediaCodec-based decoders (e.g. `MediaCodecAudioDecoder` and `AndroidVideoDecodeAccelerator`) can only use MediaDrm-based CDM via `MediaCryptoContext`.
 The media component and the CDM must live in the same process because the interaction of these two are typically happening deep at the OS level.
 In theory, they can both live in the render process.
 But in practice, typically both the CDM and the media component are hosted by the MediaService in a remote (e.g. GPU) process.

 To be able to attach a remote CDM with a remote media component, each `InterfaceFactoryImpl` instance (corresponding to one `RenderFrame`) in the